On the existence of Monge maps for the Gromov-Wasserstein problem: Introduction

 While the existence of optimal correspondence plans holds under mild assumptions by compactness arguments as long as the above minimum is not $+\infty$, much less is known about the existence of optimal correspondence maps, even in simple cases.
+In this work, we restrict to the case $\Xx \subset \RR^n$ and $\Yy \subset \RR^{d}$ for two integers $n\geq d$, we fix $p=2$ and omit the ``$L^2$'' when referring to the Gromov--Wasserstein problem for the sake of conciseness.
+We now consider the following two specific instances of \cref{eq:gw}: \begin{enumerate}[(i),leftmargin=*] \item the \emph{inner product} case \cite{alvarez2018gromov,vayer2020contribution}, where $c_\Xx$ and $c_\Yy$ compare angles in $\RR^n$ and $\RR^d$, respectively: